aspose-words/Aspose.Words-Documentation/java/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/using-operators/_index.md

 title: Using Operators in Java
 articleTitle: Using Operators
 linktitle: Using Operators
-description: "Use predefined operators in template expressions when building a report Java."
+description: "Use predefined operators in template expressions when building a report in Java."
 type: docs
 weight: 50
 url: /java/using-operators/